 Death Benefit Option

-Penn Mutual offers an impressive menu of optional riders that can (among other things) extend term coverage to family members, waive premiums in the event of disability, or allow purchase of additional coverage with no underwriting.
+Penn Mutual offers an impressive menu of optional riders that can (among other things) extend term coverage to family members, waive premiums in the event of disability, or allow the purchase of additional coverage with no underwriting.

 And optional riders are available to reduce or eliminate early surrender charges or provide cash-value accrual guarantees in the initial six years after a policy is issued.